Tyson Foods to end use of human antibiotics in U.S. chickens by 2017

 Tyson said it has already stopped using all antibiotics in its 35 broiler hatcheries and has cut human antibiotics used to treat its broiler chickens by more than 80 percent since 2011.
 The company said it requires a veterinary prescription when antibiotics are used on its broiler farms.

-Earlier this month, the Wall Street Journal reported that Pilgrim’s Pride Corp, the nation’s second-largest poultry processor, would cut all antibiotics from a quarter of its chicken production by 2019.
+Earlier this month, the Wall Street Journal reported that Pilgrim’s Pride Corp (PPC.O), the nation’s second-largest poultry processor, would cut all antibiotics from a quarter of its chicken production by 2019.

 Rival poultry processor Perdue Farms Inc told Reuters more than 95 percent of the chickens it produces are raised without antibiotics approved for human use, and more than half are raised with no antibiotics of any kind.